-Abstract: Understanding the importance of both human and non-human assets in the process of firms' early-stage financing is crucial to examining theories of the firm.
-However, it is empirically difficult to generate causal evidence due to data limitations and the lack of exogenous variations.
-This paper uses two randomized controlled trials with real venture capitalists mainly from the U.S. to identify multiple startup team characteristics and project characteristics that causally affect venture capitalists'
+Abstract: Understanding the importance of both human and non-human assets in firms' early-stage financing process is crucial to examining theories of the firm.
+However, it is difficult to empirically generate causal evidence due to data limitations and the lack of exogenous variations.
+This paper uses two randomized controlled trials with real venture capitalists mainly from the U.S.